cenkersisman/CEYD-A/README.md

 ![ceyd editor](https://github.com/cenkersisman/CEYD-A/blob/master/chrome_XqpRlramm2.png)

 You can see the RESPONSE field inside the red rectangle.
 You must also fill in the Question word and Question Pattern for the command to be created properly.
-You can try the command using the sentence like cmdenwikipedia book and you will see the definition of book from wikipedia.
 After updating the command, you can use it in your CEYD-A clients.
+You can use this command using sentence like cmdenwikipedia book and you will see the definition of book from wikipedia.

+You can test your updated commands at https://beta.ceyd-a.com